AlexMacocian/CMips/README.md

 If you are in need of debugging, you can run the application using "-v".
 This option will print in the console each step the application does in a really verbose and explicit way.

 ### 2.6.
 Assembly files
 There's one last developmental option.
 The application can accept files written in MIPS assembly.
-Most of the instructions work, though the jumps are currently not working properly.
+**Most instructions work but the parser is not fully implemented, thus right now it only reads instructions if they are like in the example.
+Labels and jumps work as well.**

 ## 3.0.
 Supported instructions